Abyssal reflections of an art troll

-Truth has been in decline since God was hacked, but world-wide connectivity appears to have accelerated that process.
-And it’s hurting.
-Rather than the envisioned mass love-in, perversely, increased connection has intensified division, birthing a new fragmentation in the process, and it’s happening in front of our eyes.
+Truth has been in decline since God was hacked, but world-wide connectivity has accelerated the process.
+And rather than the envisaged mass love-in, perversely, increased connection has intensified division, birthed a new fragmentation.

-In real-time, the internet, like some gigantic mirror, is showing us to ourselves: our beautiful, our ugly, our desperate surety, and profound uncertainty.
+Fallenness comes tech-enabled.
+In real time, the internet, like some gigantic curved mirror, is showing us to ourselves; our ugly, and our beautiful, our cheerful, and our fearful… and our lustful.

-The mundanity is compelling, a collective narcissism imprisoned by its own gaze — is this a new wakefulness or a different kind of somnambulism..?
+Sexy beast, it’s spawned a collective narcissism become ensnared in its own gaze, its own luminosity — is this a new wakefulness or a different somnambulism..?

-Or perhaps that simplistic dichotomy is flawed and indicative of prevailing naiveties regarding the nature of consciousness, cognition, and the role of the imagination in writing the stories we live by, stories increasingly holed, wounded…
+Or maybe that simplistic dichotomy is flawed and indicative of prevailing naiveties regarding the nature of consciousness, cognition, and the role of the imagination in writing the stories we live by, stories increasingly injured, holed…

-However we see the art world today, it’s less the closed shop, lost to acadaemia and ridiculous commerciality, than it’s ever been.
+Love the art world or hate it, the 21st Century version of the ‘elite distraction industry’ is less the closed shop, lost to posturing acadaemia and ridiculous commerciality, than it’s ever been.

 Boundaries are shifting, disciplines are morphing and merging.
 The role of creativity and how we apply it to our work and our understanding is changing.
 The question of what art might actually be has never been more open.

-I’m Tony Eddicott, an artist, illustrator and designer based in London.
+I’m Tony Eddicott, an artist and designer based in London.